How It Started

 Under this approach, the gardener’s job becomes that of a steward, tending to the natural ecosystem in their garden that continues to improve year by year with less and less input required.
 After all, nobody has to plow, fertilize, water, and spray deadly chemicals on forests for them to do just fine without our “help.”
 Your garden can ultimately work as efficiently and effectively as a forest, and yes, it can be stunningly beautiful too.

 The hardest part for most gardeners—including us—is simply getting started in the first place.
 So, even if you decide to start your garden by planting a single seed in a pot, do it now.
 After all, “now” is the best time to start your garden, and starting small can make your first step that much easier.

-We look forward to sharing more of our “KIGI Journey” (Know It or Grow It) with you over the months and years ahead through the Tyrant Farms blog.
-Hopefully, we’ll inspire you to start or continue your own journey as well.
+We also look forward to sharing more of our “KIGI journey” (Know It or Grow It) with you over the months and years ahead through the Tyrant Farms blog and other social media outlets like our facebook page.
+Hopefully, we’ll inspire you to start or continue your own KIGI journey as well.
 You’ll be glad you did, and so will we!